jordigracia/symfonyDocker/README.md

 # Docker for Symfony v.2/3 Application
-# (PHP7.1-FPM - NGINX - MySQL - ELK - KIBANA)
-Docker-symfony gives you everything you need for developing Symfony application.
-This complete stack run with docker and [docker-compose (1.7 or higher)](https://docs.docker.com/compose/).
+symfonyDocker it's a basic setu up repo that gives you everything you need for developing Symfony application under docker containers.

+## Containers
+* PHP7.1-FPM
+* NGINX
+* MySQL
+* ELK
+* KIBANA

 ## Install Docker
 First off all you'll need to install docker on your system.
 [Docker Install](https://docs.docker.com/install/#supported-platforms)

-## Installation (Docker Containers)
+## Installa Docker Containers

 1. Create a `.env` from the `.env.dist` file.
-Adapt it according to your symfony application change path to yout symfony local application path
+Adapt it according to your symfony application change path to your symfony local application path

     ```bash
     cp .env.dist .env